Trance Families from all over gathered in San Bernardino as Dreamstate ushered in the 4th edition of its SoCal event!

 My crew and I kicked off day two with the uplifting sounds of Ciaran McAuley.

 Like Connelly, the Irish trance artist made his Dreamstate debut and blew me away.
-Playing the opening slot can be difficult; however, Ciaran McCauley played expertly and exuded amazing energy.
+Playing the opening slot can be difficult; however, Ciaran McAuley played expertly and exuded amazing energy.
 He kicked off his set with the ethereal “A Thousand Roads” and included quite a few Anjuna tracks, including what may be his rework of “Satellite”, which got the audience singing and crying.

 The highlight of the set was when Roxanne Emery joined him on stage to make up their duo, Holy Waters, and sang the beautiful upcoming single “Little White Lies.”
 The reaction and reverence of the crowd as she sang makes a strong case for including more live vocalists for future Dreamstate SoCal editions.